in accordance with the General Data Protection Regulation (GDPR).

 4.1 Google Analytics

 This website uses functions of the Google Analytics web analysis service.
-The provider is Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+The provider is Google LLC., Mountain View, CA 94043, USA.
+Responsibility for users in the European Economic Area and Switzerland lies with Google Limited Ireland.

 Google Analytics uses what are known as "cookies".
 These are text files which are stored on your computer and facilitate analyses of your use of the website.
 As a rule, the information about your use of this website obtained through the cookie is transmitted to a Google server in the USA and stored there.